stefanpejcic/OpenPanel/website/docs/admin/000_intro.md

 ### Brute-Force Protection

 Both user and admin interfaces have a built-in rate limiting and IP address blocking to protect against brute-force attacks.
-You can configure the maximum number of failed login attempts allowed per IP (default is `5`) and the total number of failed attempts (default is `20`), after which the offending IP will be temporarily blocked by the firewall for one hour.
+You can configure the maximum number of failed login attempts allowed per IP (default is `5` per minute) and the total number of failed attempts (default is `20`), after which the offending IP will be temporarily blocked by the firewall for one hour.

 For user panel imits are configurable in: `/etc/openpanel/openpanel/conf/openpanel.config` file:
 ```bash